 It has dual-frequency capability (VxV and UxU) and a standard 50 Watt power output.

 On top of having all of the features of the radios listed above, the backlight colour can be toggled between Amber/Green.
 It uses a 104 code digital squelch for encryption and the front panel can be inverted also.

 This radio is ideal for budding enthusiasts looking to get a considerable amount of mileage out of their radios.
-If you’re certain amateur radio is a hobby you’ll stick with, this may be the radio for you.
+If your certain amateur radio is a hobby you’ll stick with, this may be the radio for you.

 It can operate as a scanner outside of the traditional HAM radio bands but will NOT transmit.
 (This is very handy as doing so is actually against the law.)

-The microphone plugs in to the side of the radio rather than the front, so keep that in mind if you’re working with a compact space.
+The microphone plugs into the side of the radio rather than the front, so keep that in mind if you’re working with a compact space.

 Radio 4# – President Electronics RONALD HAM Transceiver